-While your hidden key may not be in plain sight in these hiding places, they are the first places a would-be thief might look when trying to gain entry into your home.
+While your hidden key may not be in plain sight in these hiding places, they're the first places a would-be thief might look at when trying to enter your home.

 Get to know your neighbors

-When you leave your home, it's easy to worry about the "what if's".
+When you leave your home, worrying about the "what ifs" is easy.
 That's why getting to know and having a trusted neighbor is an invaluable tool in your home security arsenal.

-Leaving a spare key with a neighbor can ensure to prevent:
+Leaving a spare key with a neighbor can:

-- An extra set of eyes on your property while you're away
+2. Give you an extra set of eyes on your property while you're away.

-- A quick line of communication if something goes wrong
+3. Ensure you have a quick line of communication if something goes wrong.

-A neighbor can help spot a burglar or suspicious activity at times when you can't.
+A neighbor can help spot a burglar or suspicious activity when you can't.